 Professor Dr. techn.
 Dr.-Ing.
 E. h.
 Berthold Leibinger

 The Berthold Leibinger Stiftung pursues the following goals:

 These goals are realized through the promotion of classical and temporary literature, theatre, music, historical research as well as scientific projects, through the support of people in need as well as by renovating and decorating houses of prayers and community centers.

 Berthold Leibinger founded the Berthold Leibinger Stiftung GmbH in 1992 as a non-profit organization to fund cultural, scientific, religious, and charitable institutions from the earnings of the foundation’s capital.

 From 1978 to 2005, he was president of the managing board and managing partner of Trumpf, manufacturer of machine tools and lasers for materials processing.
-From 2005 to 2012, Berthold Leibinger was the chairman of the supervisory board of the Trumpf group and since then, he has been chairman of the board of trustees of the foundation.
+From 2005 to 2012, Berthold Leibinger was the chairman of the supervisory board of the Trumpf group.

 Chief Executive Officer (CEO) and manageing partner, President and Chairwoman of the Managing Board of Trumpf GmbH + Co.
 KG.
 Nicola Leibinger-Kammüller is responsible for the strategic development of the company, corporate communication, brand management, real estate management and sustainable business, legal affairs, M+A, and HR (Labor Director).
 Born in 1959 in Wilmington, Ohio, USA.
 Studied German, English and Japanese language and literature in Freiburg, Germany, Middlebury, VT, USA, and Zurich, Switzerland, earning her doctorate.
 Since 1985, worked in the Press and Public Relations office of the Trumpf Group and from 1988 to 1990 for the Trumpf Corporation in Japan.